google/synthmark/docs/Introduction.md

 ## VoiceMark

-This measures the number of voices that will use X% of a single CPU.
+This measures the number of [voices](Synthesizer.md) that will use X% of a single CPU.

+A “voice” is a unit of computation based on a two oscillator subtractive synthesizer that is common in plugins and sound formats such as Downloadable Sounds (DLS) and Sound Font (SF2).
+It is roughly equivalent to a “Mini Moog” synthesizer.

 ## LatencyMark